 The gender concentration explores the social and cultural construction of gender as a fundamental basis of social relations and institutions.
 The guiding intellectual mission for this concentration is to consider the intersections of gender, race, ethnicity, social class, age, disability, and sexuality in a transnational and historical context.
 Students will have the opportunity to work closely with faculty, examining gender relations in the United States and globally; as well as how ideas about gender shapes ideologies and economic, political and cultural processes.

 Faculty connect this subfield with other areas of investigation such as: immigration, globalization, intersectionality, the state, sexuality; health, medicine and the body; education, family, paid and unpaid work, science and technology, as well as the history of the discipline itself.

-Students interested in this concentration are required to complete a foundation course, two electives from the gender cluster, and a comprehensive examination on gender.
-The reading list for the comprehensive exam can be found under the ‘Forms and Resources’ link in the left hand banner.
+Students interested in this concentration are required to complete a foundation course, two electives from the gender cluster, and a field statement on gender.

 Students can take all courses offered as part of the GCWS.

 Every year the GCWS offers: Feminist Inquiry and Workshop for Dissertation Writer’s in Women’s and Gender Studies.

 Additionally, each semester offers a range of new courses.
 Some examples of courses taught by Northeastern faculty are:

 Students have the option of earning a certificate in interdisciplinary women’s, gender, and sexuality studies in addition to their Master’s or PhD in sociology.
 The requirements for the certificate can be found here.